 Control your debt

-Having a solid financial plan before setting foot on campus can help you feel more confident in your ability to support yourself, freeing up more of you energy to focus on course work and have fun.
+Having a solid financial plan before setting foot on campus can help you feel more confident in your ability to support yourself, freeing up more of your energy to focus on coursework and having fun.